Why Should I Volunteer?

 Volunteers have always been a driving force for progress at the N.C.
 Transportation Museum.
 The museum relies on more than 100 volunteers to give guided tours, greet visitors, restore antique rail equipment, run the on-site train, maintain antique automobiles, help in the Gift Station and work during special events.
-The NCTM volunteer program is organized into four divisions – Interpretive, Rail Operations, Automotive and Aviation.
+The NCTM volunteer program is organized into four divisions – Education, Rail Operations, Automotive and Aviation.
 Volunteers are welcome to assist in one, two or all of these areas.

 Besides getting to work with a great group of people, learning time-honored skills, and having an integral role in a working museum, you'll also get these benefits*:

 - Annual volunteer banquet

 - Recognition and rewards

 - Unlimited free train rides

 Volunteers are asked to commit at least 50 hours per year and should be at least 18 years old.
 Special consideration may be given for those younger than 18.
 To learn more, please fill out the volunteer inquiry form and mail to: